Rioja Rundown and Stanlake Park Suggestions

 Some Stanlake Park Options

 For my Stanlake Park suggestions, I am proposing the two reds, both of which make use of oak.
 As we now know, this is an important concept in Rioja wine making.
-If you don’t know these two already, they are The Reserve, and The Grand Reserve.
+If you don’t know these two already, they are The Reserve, and the Cricket Grove.

-For both of these options, Stanlake’s winemaker, Nico Centonze, has chosen to use French oak specifically.
-For the Reserve, only used barrels were involved so there aren’t any oak flavours in the wine, while the Grand Reserve is aged in 20% of new barrels, showing some hints of the typical spices of the barrel such as vanilla, cloves and toast.
+For both of these options, Stanlake Park’s winemaker, Nico Centonze, has chosen to use French oak specifically.
+For the Reserve, only used barrels were involved so there aren’t any oak flavours in the wine, while the Cricket Grove is aged in 20% of new barrels, showing some hints of the typical spices of the barrel such as vanilla, cloves and toast.

 I hope that this has put you in the mood to sample some Rioja and learn more about this wonderful Spanish offering.
-As always, we are looking forward to seeing you all, with both wine tours and tastings recommencing from July 4th.
+As always, we are looking forward to seeing you all on our wine tours and tastings.